Who are our coaches?

 Outside of debating, Sam is an experienced student politician, having served two terms on the Macquarie University Senate, and one term on the Macquarie University Student Representative Council

 Outside of debating and public speaking, Eloise has a wide range of experience with younger children.
 In particular, she has shown her interest in exercise physiology as a sports coach for primary school teams.
-She has also coached for a number of coaching colleges.

 Clare, who is studying a Bachelor of Laws with a Bachelor of Arts at Western Sydney University, is an avid university debater.
 She is an engaged member of the WSU Debating Society, having won the Grand Final of their internal competition, and presently holds the offices of Women’s Officer and Schools Officer.
 This means that she is responsible for running their entire schools engagement program, which includes multiple coaching sessions throughout the year.
 She also recently represented her university at the Australian Debating Championships, which we sponsored, and has adjudicated the ISDA debating competition.

 Outside of debating, Clare has a number of academic achievements, including multiple scholarships and first places in her HSC subjects.
 She has also engaged in a number of coaching jobs outside of debating, primarily through the PASS (Peer Assisted Study Session) programs run at WSU and other coaching colleges.

 Patrick has been an avid debater and public speaker since he was first given the opportunity to through his schooling.
 Presently he studies an International Bachelor of Science majoring in Medicinal Chemistry at the University of Wollongong, where he has continued to represent the university at the Australian Debating Championship for the past 3 years.